Clarice Cliff: Early career

 This back stamp led to Bizarre being used as an umbrella name for her entire pattern range, so the factory had to refer to the first pieces with the simple triangles as Original Bizarre.

-In March 192, Shorter sent Cliff to the Royal College of Art in Kensington, for two brief periods of study in March and May.
+In March 1927 Shorter sent Cliff to the Royal College of Art in Kensington, for two brief periods of study in March and May.
 These dates are recorded in the Royal College of Art archive and were also remembered by Gladys Scarlett in 1982, as she was briefly left alone at Newport to paint the new 'Bizarre' ware.

-Starting in 1927, Cliff was credited for shapes she designed, such as her Viking Boat flower holder, though her modelling for the factory is recorded in the trade journal only as far back as 1923–24.
+Starting in 1927, Cliff was credited for shapes she designed, such as her Viking Boat flower holder, though her modeling for the factory is recorded in the trade journal only as far back as 1923–24.
 From 1929 onward, the shapes took on a more 'Modern' influence.
 They were often angular and geometric, and some got, what was to be later termed Art Deco, designs.
 Abstract and cubist patterns appeared on these shapes, such as the 1929 Ravel (seen on Cliff's Conical shape ware), which was an abstract leaf and flower pattern named after the composer.
 The image shows a conical coffee pot as well as a sugar bowl and cream holder with four triangular feet, another of Cliff's Bizarre shape ideas which proved popular with 1930s customers.
 Ravel produced between 1929 and at least as late as 1935.

 In 1928, Cliff produced a simple, hand painted pattern of Crocus flowers in orange, blue and purple.
 Each flower was constructed with confident upward strokes and then green leaves were added by holding the piece upside down and painting thin lines amongst the flowers.
 The Crocus pattern was completely hand-painted, and the vibrant colors led to large sales.

 Initially, Cliff had just one young decorator produce Crocus, Ethel Barrow.
-But by 1930, a separate decorating 'shop' was established underneath the top floor of the building which housed the 'Bizarre' shop, and Ethel trained young painters on how to paint the pattern.
+But by 1930, a separate decorating shop was established underneath the top floor of the building which housed the 'Bizarre' shop, and Ethel trained young painters on how to paint the pattern.
 Twenty young women painted nothing but Crocus for 5½ days a week for much of the 1930s.
 Crocus was unusual because it was produced on tableware, tea and coffee ware, and 'fancies' (which included novelty items made primarily as gift ware).
-The pattern had many color variations, including Purple Crocus (1932), Blue Crocus (1935), Sungleam Crocus (1935), and Spring Crocus.
+The pattern had many colour variations, including Purple Crocus (1932), Blue Crocus (1935), Sungleam Crocus (1935), and Spring Crocus.
 Crocus continued to be produced after WW2, and the final pieces with Clarice Cliff marks were made in 1963.
-However,Midwinter bought the factory and continued to paint the pieces to order until as late as 1968.
+However, Midwinter bought the factory and continued to paint the pieces to order until as late as 1968.